Boosting Development Efficiency — Linux Development Environment Setup Guide

 1. TMUX Terminal Multiplexer Configuration

-TMUX is an excellent terminal multiplexer that allows you to create multiple sessions and windows within a single terminal window, making it ideal for developers who need to handle multiple tasks simultaneously.
+TMUX is a terminal multiplexer that allows you to create multiple sessions and windows within a single terminal window, suitable for developers who need to handle multiple tasks simultaneously.

 Installation and Configuration